ufyy01/ufyy01/README.md

 - 👋 Hi, I’m @ufyy01
-- 👀 I’m interested in game development
+- 👀 I’m interested in software and game development
-- 🌱 I’m currently learning C# and Unity 3D
+- 🌱 I’m currently trying to transition from accounting to tech.
-- 💞️ I’m looking to collaborate on character design and game development
+- 💞️ I’m looking to collaborate on character design, game development and anything in between.
 - 📫 How to reach me amazingufy@gmail.com

 <!---